Pondidum/SemVeyor/readme.md

 * [ ] combine cli and options file
 * [ ] tests for cli options
 * [ ] support readonly flag on cli
+* [ ] differences between roslyn model and reflection
+  * [ ] interfaces specified on an inherited type